Robins

 Understanding the World - Geography

-Our new topic is going to be - Would you prefer to live in a hot or cold place?
+We continue with our topic - Would you prefer to live in a hot or cold place?
+This week the children take a look at our local weather.

 The knowledge organiser can be found below.